 Terms of employment

 The collective labour agreement at Gasunie applies to all employees of the company.
 It stipulates an annual individual pay rise between 0 and 5%, up to the maximum pay level.
 In addition, a collective pay rise was agreed with the trade unions and the Works Council.
-As of 1 January 2017, we granted a structural collective pay rise of 0.2%.
-This was agreed on in December 2016 in a collective labour agreement that terminates on 1 January 2021.
+As of 1 January 2018, we granted a structural collective pay rise of 2.4%.
+This was agreed on in December 2017 in a collective labour agreement that terminates on 1 January 2021.
 Structural pay rises of 0.25% were granted on top of the CPI for the years 2019 and 2020.
 Only the CPI will be granted for the year 2021, with no additional structural pay rise.

 Gasunie Deutschland applies the collective labour agreement agreed on by the German BVEG (Association of German Oil & Gas Producers) and the IGBCE (trade union), based on specific salary agreements for the gas transport sector.
-170 employees are covered by this collective labour agreement applies to 164 employees (69% of the 236 employees).
-Seventy employees in more senior positions are covered by an agreement between Gasunie Deutschland and the Works Council.
+170 employees are covered by this collective labour agreement (73% of the 233 employees).
+62 employees in more senior positions are covered by an agreement between Gasunie Deutschland and the Works Council.

 Many studies have shown that working in teams of diverse composition leads to better results.
 We therefore want to further encourage diversity.
 For several years now, we have been working with inflow target figures in order to appoint more women.
 It is our aim that the influx of new employees will reflect the outflow of educational programmes in various fields that are relevant to our business.
 This is periodically established and tested.

-In 2017, 46% of new employees were female, while of those leaving, 26% were female.
+In 2018, 28% of new employees were female, while of those leaving, 27% were female.
 As of 2016, we aim to have 30% women in our board, in compliance with legislation.
-For this purpose, we have participated in the Professional Boards Forum over the past two years, an initiative that helps companies to achieve their legal target of 30%.
+For this purpose, we have participated in the Professional Boards Forum over the past several years, an initiative that helps companies to achieve their legal target of 30%.

 Employees of third parties